Claudia Conway Alleges Donald Trump May Not Be Doing As Well As He Claims

 “Give Claudia Conway the Pulitzer,” tweeted one user in response to Conway’s comments.

-“Claudia Conway is the most trusted source of information the American public has right now,” tweeted another, garnering 8.3k retweets and 53.3k likes.
+“Claudia Conway is the most trusted source of information the American public has right now,” tweeted another, garnering more than 8,300 retweets and 53,300 likes.

 This is not the first time Conway has exposed sensitive political information on TikTok.

-She posted a TikTok on October 2, claiming in the comments that her mother lied about her positive coronavirus test, knowingly exposing her daughter to the virus.
+She posted a TikTok October 2 claiming in the comments that her mother lied about her positive coronavirus test, knowingly exposing her daughter to the virus.

 Conway has been very outspoken about her political beliefs and has tweeted to encourage followers to vote for Joe Biden.
 While many are grateful for her outspokenness, some have noted on Twitter that her mother should stop sharing sensitive information with her, seeing as she has used her platform to expose details about both her mother and POTUS.